abra-code/replay/mcp_tool_schemas.md

 **Response:**
 - `result.content[0]` — stdout (or `(no output)`) with `[exit code: N]` footer.
+- `result.structuredContent` — `{stdout, stderr, exitCode, timedOut}` with the raw streams, no footer or prefix.
 - `result.content[1]` — stderr prefixed `[stderr]\n`, present only when non-empty.
 - `result.isError: true` — set on non-zero exit or timeout.